How to Apply

 Full time employees generally work 37 hours per week.
 Work may involve shift, rota (including bank holidays) or weekend working and call out arrangements.
 A Flexible Working Hours Scheme is attached to some posts.
 Job share, part time, term time and home working applications will be considered.

 Annual leave entitlement varies according to length of service and ranges from 26 days to 34 days per year, in addition to eight bank holidays.
 Pro rata entitlements are allocated to staff working less than full time hours.
 For Strategic Directors, Operational Directors and Divisional Managers the annual leave entitlement is 36 days per year.

 In addition to Statutory Sick Pay, employees may be entitled to Occupational Sick Pay, with full and half pay entitlements varying to a maximum of six months full pay and six months half pay after 5 years continuous local government service.

-Except those with continuous local government service or other related service with specified organisations, appointments are subject to a satisfactory six month probationary period before employment with the Council is confirmed.
+Except those with continuous local government service or other related service with specified organisations, appointments are subject to a satisfactory three month probationary period before employment with the Council is confirmed.

 Code of Conduct

 Employees must observe the requirements of the Officers Code of Conduct.